 - Coros PACE 2

 Top 10 GPS Watch Picks

 There is no shortage of smartwatches and GPS sport watches on the market.
 Brands are continuously coming up with upgrades to meet growing demands.
 Finding an excellent product with the right combination of features that will suit your purpose takes a bit more than luck.
 For this reason, we have compiled some of the best options for you.

-Whether you are a highly talented athlete or just starting out, you are sure to find a watch from our top 10 best GPS watch to look out for in 2021. q
+Whether you are a highly talented athlete or just starting out, you are sure to find a watch from our top 10 best GPS watch to look out for this year:

 The Garmin Forerunner 945 is the runner’s dream come true.
 It includes plenty of useful training tools that can help every serious trainer achieve their training goals.
 The watch is equipped with one of the most accurate biometrics and location-tracking features.

 This GPS watch comes with a Training Load monitor that measures your training activities over a period of one week.
 It uses the data to advise whether you should push harder to hit your fitness goals or cut back a bit to prevent excessive training that could lead to avoidable problems.

 Additionally, the Forerunner 945 measures your body’s recovery level from a previous day’s training routine using the Body Battery function.
 This feature helps you to get the best out of your training run.
 The device is fully customizable, allowing you to create personalized sessions quite easily.
 Plus, navigating the various options is considerably easy with the full-color on-screen maps.

 The only drawback with the Forerunner 945 is its high price, but again, that is not too surprising, considering all of its impressive and genuinely useful features.

 - Accurate biometrics and GPS readings